mcpronovost/okp-i18n/README.md

 ### Translation Files

 - Format: JSON files in locales directory
-- One file per language
+- Supports translations from multiple files
-- Support for pluralization rules (one, zero, other)
+- Supports pluralization rules (one, zero, other)
 - Automatic fallback to "other" form

-### Translation Function

-- Simple t() function for accessing translations
-- Support for pluralization via count parameter
-- Language-specific translations via getTranslation()
-- Automatic fallback to key when translation missing

-### File Structure

 ```json
 {